 Awesome tips for a healthy low-carb road trip.
 These will make it easy to stay low carb these holidays.

-Going on a road trip doesn’t have to spell disaster for your low-carb diet.
+Going on a road trip doesn’t have to spell disaster for your low-carb diet or your keto diet.
 With a bit of planning, eating healthy low-carb is actually pretty easy!
-Here are 5 tips for a healthy road trip, and 5 snack ideas – enjoy!
+Here are 5 tips for a healthy road trip, and 5 snack ideas - enjoy!

 The easiest way to be prepared is to organise your foods and snacks ahead of time.
 Pack a cooler full of healthy snacks like cheese, boiled eggs, deli meat, nuts and more.